ivmai/bdwgc/doc/gcdescr.md

   the page is not part of the garbage collected heap, a small integer _n_, indicating that the page is part of large object, starting at least _n_ pages back, or a pointer to a descriptor for the page.
-In the first case, the candidate pointer `i` not a true pointer and can be safely ignored.
+In the first case, the candidate pointer is not a true pointer and can be safely ignored.
   In the last two cases, we can obtain a descriptor for the page containing the beginning of the object.
   * The starting address of the referenced object is computed.
 The page